LibCrowds/docs/docs/project_settings/collection.md

 ??? question "How do I open this page?"

+    Admin or editor rights are required to access this page.
+If you have admin or editor rights:

     1. Sign in to your LibCrowds account.
     2. Click your username at the right of the naviation bar.
     3. Select **Project Admin** from the dropdown menu.